quasientio/scriptchat/README.md

 - `/branch` - Create a branch (copy) of the current conversation
 - `/model` - Switch to a different model
 - `/temp` - Change the temperature setting
+- `/file <path>` - Send the contents of a text file as your message
 - `/clear` - Clear and delete the current conversation
 - `/exit` - Exit lite-chat